 Previous research refers to the library as the 'heart of the university,' but others debate whether this is still accurate e.g. Murray and Ireland (2018).
-In particular, Cox

-(2018) argues that the library should be seeking new directions as previous perceptions of its central role wane, to ensure it is not overlooked when allocating resource and status within the institution.
-For the library, therefore, the need to align to wider institutional priories may be a driver for taking on a role in the whole-university approach.
+In particular, Cox (2018) argues that the library should be seeking new directions as previous perceptions of its central role wane, to ensure it is not overlooked when allocating resource and status within the institution.
+For the library, therefore, the need to align to wider institutional priories may be a driver for taking on a role in the whole university approach.

-Studies have previously explored the role of academic staff in working with students with mental health problems (e.g. Spear et al, 2020), but there has been little focus on other professional groups.
-The context of the whole-university policy approach creates a need to do so.
-Academic libraries have long had a supportive role providing study skills assistance, which partly overlaps with support offered by welfare services (e.g. managing time, planning revision, coping with exam stress).
+Studies have previously explored the role of academic staff in working with students with mental health problems (e.g. Spear et al 2020), but there has been little focus on the role of other professional groups within HE.
+The context of the whole university policy approach creates a need to do so.
+Academic libraries have long had a supportive role providing study skills assistance, which in some ways overlaps with support offered by counselling and well-being services (e.g. managing time, planning revision and coping with exam stress).
 Coupled with the accessibility of the library space, this has led to some librarians suggesting that the library is an ideal location to implement interventions that support student mental health.
 Example activities to reduce stress during exam periods that have been advocated include providing games and offering refreshments, and campaigns to promote good mental health (Brewerton and Woolley, 2016; Bladek, 2021).
-Previous analysis suggested that academic libraries do not always have a clear understanding of the nature of student mental health issues , or well-conceived ways of measuring the impact of interventions (REDACTED).
+Previous analysis suggested that academic libraries do not always have a clear understanding of the nature of issues around student mental health, or well-conceived ways of measuring the impact of interventions (REDACTED).

-Nevertheless, there has been little systematic study of how the whole-university approach has impacted library work (or, indeed, work across all aspects of university life).
-This paper first presents an in-depth analysis of #Stepchange as a legitimising discourse, interrogating policy goals.
-It then uses empirical data collected in a national online survey of academic libraries, to compare policy with activities in practice, highlighting the gap between the two.
-By examining the rationale that librarians report for including mental health support in library work, and mapping it to the wholeuniversity approach framework, this paper offers an analysis of the translation between high-level strategy and in-practice activity.
+Nevertheless, there has been little systematic study of how the whole university approach has impacted library work (or, indeed, work across all aspects of university life).
+This paper first presents an in-depth analysis of #Stepchange as a legitimising discourse, to interrogate policy goals created in this discourse.
+It then uses empirical data collected in a national online survey of academic libraries, to compare policy with activities in practice, showing the translation between aims and activities and highlighting the gap between the two .
+By examining the rationale that librarians report for including mental health support in library work, and mapping it to the whole university approach framework, this paper offers an analysis of the translation between high-level strategy and in-practice activity.